bjpop/rover/README.txt

 Example usage (should be all on one line)
 --------------------------------------------------------------------------------

-   rover --primers primer_coords.tsv --log rover_log --out variants
+   rover --primers primer_coords.tsv --log rover_log --out variants.vcf
+         --proportionthresh 0.15 --absthresh 2 --id_info dbsnp.vcf.gz
+         --coverdir coverage_files sample1.bam sample2.bam sample3.bam

+   With primer checking:

+   rover --primers primer_coord.tsv --log rover_log --out variants.vcf
-         --proportionthresh 0.15 --absthresh 2 --coverdir coverage_files
+         --proportionthresh 0.15 --absthresh 2 --id_info dbsnp.vcf.gz
+         --primercheck primers.tsv --primerthresh 5.0 --gap_penalty 2.0
-         sample1.bam sample2.bam sample3.bam
+         --coverdir coverage_files sample1.bam sample2.bam sample3.bam

 This assumes that the coordinates for your primer regions are in the file primer_coords.tsv.
-The detected variants will appear in the output file variants.
+The detected variants will appear in the output file variants.vcf.
 The names of the samples will be taken from the prefix of the bam file name, in this case "sample1" "sample2" and "sample3".

+If primer checking has been enabled, .dat files will be created in both the current directory and inside the directory primer_data. "total.dat" in the current directory will contain statistics relating to the entire dataset, while the primer_data directory will contain files "sample1.dat", "sample2.dat", etc. which contain statistics relating to the individual BAM files.

 Coverage files containing the number of read pairs which mapped to each region will be output in coverage_files/sample1.coverage coverage_files/sample2.coverage and coverage_files/sample3.coverage.